medvir/VirMet/docs/installation.md

 any 3.x should work), together with [pandas](http://pandas.pydata.org) and [Biopython](http://biopython.org/wiki/Main_Page).
 Go to the respective installation pages and choose your favourite method.
-[conda](http://conda.pydata.org/docs/) is becoming the standard package management system for Python, and we use this in the docker image.